maz0r/klipper_canbus/controller/monster8v2.md

 sudo dfu-util -a 0 -D ~/CanBoot/out/canboot.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11
 ```

+**NOTE: If you see an error after the above, don't worry its fine, provided you have the "File Downloaded Sucessfully" on the line before the error**

 ### Verify the CanBoot usb bootloader is loaded (requires double tap of RESET button)

 `lsusb` should show an OpenMoko device stm32f407xx